 Click the titles to read Sarah Kay's writing:

-Sarah Kay’s weekly“Poetry Rx” Column for the Paris Review Online. (“In our column Poetry Rx, readers write in with a specific emotion, and our resident poets Sarah Kay, Kaveh Akbar, and Claire Schwartz take turns prescribing the perfect poems to match.”)
+Sarah Kay is one of three authors of a weekly poetry/advice column at The Paris Review called “PoetryRx.”
+Each week, readers write in with a specific emotion and our resident poets (Sarah Kay, Kaveh Akbar, and Claire Schwartz) take turns prescribing poems for their predicament.

 “No Matter the Wreckage” is Sarah Kay’s debut collection of poetry featuring work from the first decade of her career.
 No Matter the Wreckage presents readers with new and beloved work that showcases Kay’s knack for celebrating family, love, travel, history, and unlikely love affairs between inanimate objects (“Toothbrush to the Bicycle Tire”), among other curious topics.
 The book is consistently a bestselling book on Amazon and was a finalist for GoodReads “Best Poetry Book of 2014”!